expo/expo/docs/pages/versions/v37.0.0/workflow/configuration.md

 ### `"sdkVersion"`

-**Required**.
+__Deprecated__.
 The Expo sdkVersion to run the project on.
 This should line up with the version specified in your package.json.

+> This property is deprecated, it uses the `package.json`'s `expo` version to determine the SDK version.
+If you upgraded with `expo upgrade`, this property should have been removed.

 ### `"version"`